 With all scars, they will go through a recovery process.
 After the wound has closed together, the body will form scar tissue around the area which can turn the scar pink or purple in color.
 This phase may last a few months before starting to fade away to a skin tone.

 You may also notice small bumps along the incision line after the wound closes.
 This is from both internal and external dissolvable sutures.
 These can take a few months to fully dissolve, as this happens you will notice the scar starting to flatten.

 Scar formation can take up to 1-2 years before the process is fully completed.
 Dr. Cruise may recommend ScarLess if needed.

 - Visible white film in the back on tonsils and uvula

 This is an example of a throat irritation after general

 anesthesia using LMA.

-Treatment: Always contact your physician to notify them if you are experiencing any of the above symtoms.
-Throat irritation is usually treated with frozen ice cream/ yogurt along with Chloriseptic Lozenges.
-Chloroseptic contains phenol which numbs the mouth and throat.
+Always contact your physician to notify them if you are experiencing any of the above symptoms.
+Throat irritation is usually treated with frozen ice cream/ yogurt along with Chloraseptic Lozenges.
+Chloraseptic contains phenol which numbs the mouth and throat.
 It is OTC.
-Symptoms usually start getting better in as little as 3-10 days starting treatment.
+Symptoms usually start getting better in as little as 3-10 days after starting treatment.